terencehonles/mailman/src/mailman/archiving/docs/common.rst

 the archive.
 This latter is appropriate for the message footer or for the RFC 5064 ``Archived-At:`` header.

-Pipermail does not support a permalink, so that interface returns ``None``.
 Mailman defines a draft spec for how list servers and archivers can interoperate.